The Milei Era: GPJ's Lucila Pellettieri explores the human costs of Argentina's political shift.

 “Families get sick because they don’t have potable water,” says Guillermina Storch, a leader of Mesa Nacional de Barrios Populares.
 “Houses catch fire because the transformers were only operating with informal connections.”

 The Center of Legal and Social Studies filed a legal action to force the state to resume work in one neighborhood, as well as reverse the decree that drastically cut funding.
 The legal action has since expanded to a national level, allowing residents in any neighborhood where work halted to join.
-It’s still moving through the court system.
+The justice system ruled in favor of the barrios populares on Nov.
+15, ordering the state to resume the work.
+The ruling also gives the state three months to present a detailed plan explaining how it will resume the work, and asks Congress to ensure financing for 2025.
+The case is still in court and the Center expects the state to appeal the decision.

 The Secretariat of Territorial Development, Habitat and Housing, the division that oversees the Urban Social Integration fund, did not agree to an interview with Global Press Journal for this article.
 However, a representative of the secretariat texted a GPJ reporter in mid-June stating that the funds now require approval from the Ministry of Economy before they’re disbursed.